- Campus Life

 Education: PhD Political Science, Stanford University; BA in Human Biology, Stanford University

-Research Areas: comparitive political and human development in sub-Saharan Africa
+Research Areas: comparative political and human development in sub-Saharan Africa

 Melina's research focuses on comparative political and human development.
 The regional focus of her research is sub-Saharan Africa, where she has worked and conducted fieldwork in Uganda, Rwanda, Malawi, Nigeria, South Africa and Ghana.
 She employs a variety of research methods and data sources, including quantitative analysis of large household surveys, GIS, archival research, ethnography, and survey experiments.
 She also employs large-scale field experiments to study political behavior and local governance in developing countries.
 In addition to conducting research, Melina seeks to find ways to bridge the gap between academic research and policy-making, particularly in East Africa.